Swiss central bank braced for ructions if Greece exits euro

 LAUSANNE, Switzerland The Swiss National Bank anticipates considerable market turbulence if Greece quits the euro bloc and would fight a rush to buy already overvalued Swiss francs, the central bank's chairman said on Thursday.

 The franc faces upward pressure from ultra-loose monetary policy in the euro zone, where the debt crisis in Greece is reaching a decisive phase.
-The central bank stopped trying to cap the franc against the euro in January.
+The bank stopped trying to cap the franc's value by intervening on the foreign exchange market in January.

 Greece's failure to reach a deal with creditors would likely intensify flows into the Swiss currency and spur more action by the SNB, which has sought to weaken the franc via negative benchmark interest rates and a charge on franc deposits.